 Fuel Available in Paterson (Automated Cardlocks)

-Click a Campground Spot for Details or Search by Date Below
+Search by Date or Click a Campground Spot Below for Details

 We’re a Short Drive Away

 The 275-acre park is 12 miles west of Paterson, Washington, on Highway 14.

 Help Us Provide a Positive Experience for Everyone

 The U.S. Army Corps of Engineers breached the Crow Butte area with Lake Umatilla’s waters, the reservoir behind the John Day Dam that the Corps completed in 1971.
 The floodwaters surrounded the higher land, creating Crow Butte Island.